mmahsereci/mmahsereci.github.io/_projects/emukit.md

 ### citation

-If you used EmuKit in you published work, please cite as:
+If you used EmuKit in your published work, please cite as:

 ```buildoutcfg
 @inproceedings{Paleyes19,